I love turmeric potatoes with black mustard seeds. They’re soft and tasty or a tiny bit crunchy, depending how much water you use.

 Heat on a high heat.

-When the olive oil’s hot, (it needs to be hot before you add the mustard seeds, so check it with one seed first,) add a tsp of black mustard seeds and wait until they begin to pop.
+When the olive oil’s hot, (it needs to be hot before you add the mustard seeds, so check it with one seed first,) add a tsp of black mustard seeds (or more if you like) and wait until they begin to pop.

 Fry the onions for 2-3 minutes on a medium high heat.
 Drain the potatoes.
 The trick to getting these potatoes just right depends largely on having the right amount of water on the potatoes.
 Drain them, but don’t dry them.